Administering the PRC

 Keeping Student Reading Records – File Management Suggestions

-We advise Student Reading Records be kept for at least 3 years after the student has left your schools.
-For example records of students who were in year 7 in 2020 may be disposed of in 2024.
+We advise Student Reading Records to be kept for at least 3 years after the student has left your school.
+For example records of students who were in year 6 in 2021 may be disposed of in 2025.
 Please keep reports printed at data entry, and the awards lists sent to you each year by the PRC office for the long term in case queries arise for past students.
 These could be kept electronically to save space and paper.

 Students’ Interstate Participation Acknowledgement